Efficient and Comprehensive Supply Chain Sustainability Analytics.

 Sustainability Spend Analysis Process

-We use an organization’s general ledger, and map it to the Comprehensive Environmental Data Archive (CEDA®) via our proprietary software.
+Using an organization’s general ledger, spend data is mapped to the Comprehensive Environmental Data Archive (CEDA®) via our proprietary software.
 CEDA then quantifies environmental impacts associated with the purchasing transactions between an organization and its suppliers.

 Reduce Environmental Impacts